SkyWater Technology

 SkyWater Technology is an American semiconductor engineering and fabrication foundry, based in Bloomington, Minnesota.
 It is the only US-owned pure-play silicon foundry.

 History

 The company was formed in 2017, when private equity firm Oxbow Industries acquired Cypress Foundry Solutions, a microelectronics fabricator that was previously a subsidiary of California-based Cypress Semiconductor Corp.

 In early 2021, SkyWater acquired an additional chip factory in Osceola, Florida, repurposing the University of Central Florida NeoCity fabrication facility into a second fabrication site.
-It expanded its facility and add 100 new jobs in 2021, partially due to funding from the Minnesota Department of Employment and Economic Development.
+It expanded its facility and added 100 new jobs in 2021, partially due to funding from the Minnesota Department of Employment and Economic Development.

+Skywater Technology acquired Infineon Technologies 200mm semiconductor fab in Austin, Texas on June 30, 2025 adding approximately 1,000 employees to SkyWaters workforce.

 Initial public offering

 SkyWater Technology filed an initial public offering with the U.S. Securities and Exchange Commission in March 2021.

 U.S. infrastructure investment

 SkyWater has been cited as an example of the infrastructure the Biden administration is investing in.
-On April 12, 2021, President Joe Biden held up a silicon wafer created by SkyWater as he explained that chips represents a form of infrastructure.
+On April 12, 2021, President Joe Biden held up a silicon wafer created by SkyWater while saying chips represents a form of infrastructure.

-On July 20th, 2022 Skywater announces plans to invest 1.8 billion dollars into a manufacturing facility in West Lafayette, Indiana.
+On July 20, 2022, Skywater announced plans to invest 1.8 billion dollars into a manufacturing facility in West Lafayette, Indiana, but the company has since backed out of those plans due to a shortage of funding.
 The facility is within Purdue University's Discovery Park District.